 The EMBA program combines the rigor of our integrated core curriculum and leadership development program with advanced study in a chosen area at the nexus of business and society: asset management, healthcare, or sustainability.
 Students are admitted to a focus area during the admissions process.
 Generally, a switch will not be considered.
 However, in the event that a student requests a change in area of focus, the student must meet the admissions criteria specific to that area of focus.
 Students informed during the admissions process that they were not eligible for an area of focus will almost certainly not be admissible for that change during the program.

 The official request should include an updated résumé along with an essay of not more than 500 words outlining the reasons for the request and how the proposed area of focus aligns with the student’s background and future career plans.
-This request should be submitted via email to firstname.lastname@example.org by Friday, April 12, 2019.
-The program team, in consultation with the faculty director and the deputy dean, will review requests and will provide a written response via e-mail by Monday, April 22, 2019.
+This request should be submitted via e-mail to email@example.com by Friday, April 17, 2020.
+The program office, in consultation with the faculty director, assistant dean, and deputy dean, will review requests and will provide a written response via e-mail by Monday, April 27, 2020.

-The program team reserves the right to contact the student for additional information.
+The program office reserves the right to contact the student for additional information.
 All decisions are final and cannot be appealed.

 EMBA students are expected to attend all classes and colloquium sessions, be on time, and be prepared to contribute.
 Students who receive one or more unexcused absences may, at the discretion of the faculty, receive a final course grade of Pass or Fail.
 We recognize that there are times when circumstances may cause a student to miss class or a colloquium.
 For example, absences due to religious observance, unplanned hospitalization, or an illness that directly affects the student or an immediate family member would be considered excused.
 In the case of an extended medical absence due to illness, the student must provide a program director with written confirmation of the disabling condition from a healthcare professional providing treatment.
-Whenever students are unable to attend class or a colloquium, they are required to notify a program administrator and their respective faculty director; in addition, for classes, they must inform the instructors.
+Whenever students are unable to attend class or a colloquium, they are required to notify a program administrator, their respective faculty director, and the course instructors.
 If the circumstances make advance notice impossible, an e-mail as soon as possible after the missed class is the next best alternative.
 At the discretion of the faculty, absence can negatively impact academic performance if a student misses more than one class session of a course, regardless of whether the absence is excused or unexcused.
 Several absences, regardless of whether the absence is excused or unexcused, can even lead to a failing grade.

-Via the extended classroom, students are able to attend some in-residence weekends remotely, using computer technology to participate in classes and team breakout sessions.
-Not all residency weekends are available for the extended classroom.
-A list of available weekends will be provided.
+Via the extended classroom, students are able to attend some class weekends remotely, using computer technology to participate in classes and team breakout sessions.
+At the request of faculty, Thursday evening electives and some class weekends are not available for extended classroom.
+These dates will be shared as soon as they are identified.

 Registration and Deadlines

-- The Extended Classroom will not be available during in-residence weeks.
+- The Extended Classroom will not be available during residence weeks and Thursday evening electives.

 - Classes cannot be accessed remotely over two consecutive weekends regardless of whether a student has participated for only a portion or all of the weekend.
 Exceptions will only be made in the event of an emergency (i.e., circumstances that are unforeseen, unexpected, and beyond the student’s control, such as sudden illness, a major accident, extreme weather, or family bereavement).

 - Students must register on Campus Groups by 11:59 p.m. on the Monday before a class weekend.
-On Tuesday, the program team will begin making arrangements to deliver the Extended Classroom.
+On Tuesday, the program office will begin making arrangements to deliver the Extended Classroom.

-- Links to the Extended Classroom are located on Campus Groups.
-Students who have not registered may be disconnected from the session.
+- Students who have not registered may be disconnected from the session.

-- Students who have an emergency (i.e., circumstances that are unforeseen, unexpected, and beyond their control, such as sudden illness, a major accident, extreme weather, or family bereavement) and need to register for the Extended Classroom after the deadline and/or once capacity has been reached should contact the program team immediately.
-The program team cannot guarantee access to the Extended Classroom.
+- Students who have an emergency (i.e., circumstances that are unforeseen, unexpected, and beyond their control, such as sudden illness, a major accident, extreme weather, or family bereavement) and need to register for the Extended Classroom after the deadline and/or once capacity has been reached should contact the program office immediately.
+The program office cannot guarantee access to the Extended Classroom.

-- The EMBA program team reserves the right to deny a student’s participation based on academic performance.
+- The EMBA program office reserves the right to deny a student’s participation based on academic performance.

 - Students participating in the optional March or October Global Network Week will not be able to connect if the courses conflict with GNW academic and social obligations.
 Priority is given to participation in the GNW.
 Students may, however, participate in the Extended Classroom after their GNW obligations are fulfilled.